 Use the Title Loan Calculator to Compare Lenders:

 This part is easier said than done, but is worth the few minutes it takes to see the difference.
-Enter any lender’s rate in the “Competitor’s Monthly Rate” box to compare.
-This will provide an estimated payment using their interest rate.
+Enter any lender’s rate in the “Comparison Interest Rate” box to compare.
+This will provide an estimated payment using the comparison interest rate.

 How do I know what Interest Rate to Compare?